webhookdb/webhookdb-cli/MANUAL.md

 **--table**="": Table to create and update.
 Default to match the table name of the service integration.

 **--target, -t**="": Sync target opaque id.
-Run `webhookdb sync list` to see a list of all your sync targets.
+Use `webhookdb dbsync list` to see a list of all your database sync targets.

 ### update-creds

-Update credentials for the sync target.
-If the database URL used to sync is changing, you must use update-creds so WebhookDB can continue to write to it.
+Update the username and password used to connect to the database being synced to.

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

 **--password, -p**="": Takes a password.

 **--target, -t**="": Sync target opaque id.
-Run `webhookdb sync list` to see a list of all your sync targets.
+Use `webhookdb dbsync list` to see a list of all your database sync targets.

-**--user, -u**="": Database username
+**--user, -u**="": Takes a username.

 ### trigger

-Trigger a sync to the sync target.
-The sync will happen at the earliest possible moment since the last sync, no matter how long the configured period is on the sync target.
+Trigger a database sync to the sync target.
+The database sync will happen at the earliest possible moment since the last sync, no matter how long the configured period is on the sync target.

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

 **--target, -t**="": Sync target opaque id.
+Use `webhookdb dbsync list` to see a list of all your database sync targets.

+## httpsync

+Replicate data in a WebhookDB table to another http endpoint.

+### create

+Create a http sync target for the specified integration.
+Data will be automatically synced from the integration's WebhookDB table into the http endpoint specified by the connection string.
+Only https urls are supported.

+**--connection-url, -u**="": The connection string for the http endpoint that WebhookDB should write data to.

+**--integration, -i**="": Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--pagesize**="": Max number of rows WebhookDB sends the sync target in each call. (default: 0)

+**--period**="": Number of seconds between syncs. (default: 0)

+### delete

+Delete the http sync target and stop any further syncing.
+The http endpoint being synced to is not modified.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--target, -t**="": Sync target opaque id.
+Use `webhookdb httpsync list` to see a list of all your http sync targets.

+### list

+List all http sync targets for the given organization.

+**--format, -f**="": Format of the output.
+One of: json, csv, table, raw (default: table)

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+### update

+Update the http sync target.
+Use `webhookdb httpsync list` to see all http sync targets.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--pagesize**="": Max number of rows WebhookDB sends the sync target in each call. (default: 0)

+**--period**="": Number of seconds between syncs. (default: 0)

+**--target, -t**="": Sync target opaque id.
+Use `webhookdb httpsync list` to see a list of all your http sync targets.

+### update-creds

+Update the username and password used to connect to the http endpoint being synced to.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--password, -p**="": Takes a password.

+**--target, -t**="": Sync target opaque id.
+Use `webhookdb httpsync list` to see a list of all your http sync targets.

+**--user, -u**="": Takes a username.

+### trigger

+Trigger a http sync to the sync target.
+The http sync will happen at the earliest possible moment since the last sync, no matter how long the configured period is on the sync target.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

-Run `webhookdb sync list` to see a list of all your sync targets.
+**--target, -t**="": Sync target opaque id.
+Use `webhookdb httpsync list` to see a list of all your http sync targets.

-## update
+## update, upgrade

 Update the version of the CLI in-place.